 - Preheat the oven to 350℉.
 Line a 12-count muffin tin with parchment paper muffin liners.

-- Stir together the melted butter and brown sugar in a large mixing bowl.
-Add the eggs, vanilla, buttermilk, and applesauce and stir until combined.
+- Whisk together the melted butter and brown sugar, eggs, vanilla, buttermilk, and applesauce in a large mixing bowl.

 - Fill each muffin liner to the top with batter and sprinkle a little bit of raw sugar on top of each muffin.
 Bake in the preheated oven for 18-20 minutes or until a toothpick inserted into the center comes out clean.
 Let cool in the muffin tin for 10 minutes before transferring to a wire rack to finish cooling.
 Enjoy!